Rugby sevens: World Rugby Women's Sevens Series

 New Zealand have been the most dominant team in the series since its establishment by winning four of the six competitions held up to and including 2018.

+SVNS

+In 2023 World Rugby re-branded the Sevens series to a new World Rugby SVNS Series (known for sponsorship reasons as the HSBC SVNS).
+World Rugby announced it will fully combine the men’s and women’s tours aligning with the Olympic competition model, with both taking place on the same weekends in the same cities and venues starting in December 2023 in Dubai and will conclude in Madrid in June 2024.
+The idea is to bring about a festival type atmosphere in each city across the world.
+Both men and women's teams will earn the same with equal participation fees.
+The new format will showcase the twelve best men's and women's teams, which will conclude in a Grand Final weekend where the top eight teams will compete to be crowned Series champions.
+The teams ranked ninth to twelfth will compete against the top four teams from a new Challenger Series in a relegation play-off to see who secures their place in the 2024–2025 season.

 Summer Olympics

 The International Olympic Committee voted in 2009 to include rugby sevens on the program for the 2016 Olympic Games in Rio de Janeiro, Brazil.
 There were two open spots for sports and initially seven sports began the bidding for inclusion in the 2016 program.
 The event debuted in an Olympic program at the 2014 Summer Youth Olympics.

 Two issues related to differences between the structures of rugby union and the Olympics were sorted out before the 2016 Olympic Games.
 The issue of a combined British team has proven less of a problem in rugby union.
 World Rugby chief executive Mike Miller endorsed the concept of a combined British sevens team in 2011 for the 2016 Olympics and beyond.
 Another issue is the status of Northern Ireland.
 World Rugby recognises the Irish Rugby Football Union as the sport's governing body for the entire island of Ireland.
 By contrast, the International Olympic Committee recognises the British Olympic Association as the governing body of the UK Olympic team, while the Olympic Council of Ireland usually fields teams representing all of Ireland in sports which are organised on an all-Ireland basis.
 Northern Irish sevens players play for the Irish team.

 In the men's competition Fiji won the gold medal in the sport's Olympic debut, with Great Britain taking the silver and South Africa the bronze.
 The women's gold medal was won by Australia, with New Zealand taking silver and Canada bronze.